Drugs in amateur sport is a growing problem

 With the ease of access to supplements and banned substances online, the growing gym culture, the obsession with the body beautiful, and the relative lack of testing at an amateur level

-Cary reveals as he outlines that Nicole Sapstead admits the problem could be bigger than anyone realises.
+Cary reveals as he outlines that Nicole Sapstead admits the problem could be bigger than anyone realizes.

 It’s very hard to quantify because most of what we are reading or hearing is anecdotal and unless you can start to build that picture with some credible evidence – whether that is from the athletes or the sports themselves, or whether the information is passed to us from law enforcement or the outcome of testing – I would be reluctant to say that it is a ‘growing’ issue